magicbell/magicbell-swift/README.md

 }
 ```

-This repo also contains a full blown example.
+This repo also contains a full-blown example.
 To run the project:

 - Clone the repo
 - Run `pod install` from the `Example` directory